zphixon/nccl/README.md

 ints
     5280
     thirteen
     1738
-        fetty wap

 dates
     2017-03-21
-        all sorts
     20170321T234442+0400
-        gotta parse 'em yourself
     2017-03-21T23:44:42+04
-        in the name of
     tomorrow
-        simplicity

 strings
-    are bare words
+    are bare words unless
-        unless
-    they have
-        a colon
+    they have a colon
     "in which case:"
         just use quotes
-    "this is"
-        "still valid"
+    "this is still valid"
-    this
-        """too"""
+    this """too"""

 lists
     juan
     deaux
     key
         value
     3
     false

 schema
     must be a top-level key